 The challenge we faced was to identify the best way to educate and inform busy GPs but, after extensive research with other small medical charities and practising GPs, we are pleased to present the first Royal College of GPs eLearning course on antiphospholipid syndrome:

 The charity funded the course which was developed by GPs working with our APS experts, under the guidance of the Royal College.
-The RCGP will host the course on their website for two years until March 2019.
+The RCGP will host the course on their website until March 2025.
 It takes 30 minutes to complete, is free to register and 0.5 Continuing Professional Developments points will be awarded on successful completion.